 Citrus-inspired hues are bold, sassy, and full of energy.
 If you love blazing orange but can't commit your entire kitchen, try it as an accent.
-Melding drama, style, and warmth, a punchy island mingles with black slab countertops for the perfect amount of sophistication in this kitchen.
-Stunning metal-mesh pendants illuminate the island with contemporary flair.
+Black countertops add the perfect amount of sophistication in this kitchen.

 Good looks and practicality are equal partners in this gorgeous kitchen.
 A tempered chartreuse island blends the sunny side of yellow with the vibrancy of lime green for a warm, springy look.
 The island was outfitted with a roll-out baking station, fashioned in the island's likeness, to make baking a breeze, and the frame is painted the same zingy chartreuse as the island.

 White perimeter cabinets and countertops set a clean-lined stage for a playful emerald green island.
 Open shelving on one end of the island offers plenty of space for bright cookbooks and large display items.
-The contrasting butcher-block countertop on the island also heightens the distinction between the island and the rest of the kitchen.
 Sapphire blue wallpaper with pretty florals adds another splash of jewel tones, creating a color scheme that's rich yet casually preppy.

-Being bold is all about striking the right balance, and bold doesn't always have to be bright.
-Here, a saturated, yet muted golden yellow island gives this pretty kitchen a peppy focal point.
-When considering a contrasting color for a kitchen island, look to the hues already being used in your kitchen.
+Being bold is all about striking the right balance, and bold doesn't have to be bright.
+Here, a saturated yet muted golden yellow island gives this pretty kitchen a peppy focal point.
 The color on the island is a more intense version of the yellow tiles in the basket-weave pattern backsplash.